Roasting Routine vs. Roasting Profile

 Controlling the speed of the roast can be as simple as turning the popper off and on to determine the length of the roast and a bamboo spoon for agitation.

-The number of beans to roast in each batch was the first criteria I established in my routine.
+The number of beans to roast in each batch was the first criterion I established in my routine.
 I decided to measure out 1/6th, 1/5th, 1/4th, and 1/3rd of a pound of green beans.
 This would determine how many roast cycles I would have to make to roast a pound of beans.
 I worked in metric and this amounted to 75 grams, 90 grams, 115 grams, and 150 grams of green beans.
 Weighing out the beans to these measurements can be as easy as taking a pound of beans and dividing them out evenly (by sight) into 6, 5, 4, or 3 portions.
-A small weight loss scale can facilitate this process and are usually available in thrift stores for as little as 99 cents (or a postage meter scale).
+A small weight loss scale can facilitate this process and is usually available in thrift stores for as little as 99 cents (or a postage meter scale).

 I settled on 90 grams per batch for me and my roaster in the beginning.
 Once you get more proficient at roasting you can change your routine if you so desire.
 Occasionally, I now roast 113 grams in four batches to produce fourteen ounces of coffee.
 When I started out, the standardization of my routine helped me to gain better skills and understanding of the green bean to the coffee roasting process.